The Inward Investment and International Taxation Review: Brazil

 In addition to the general rules of deductibility (expenses must be necessary and operational) and transfer pricing (TP) rules, Brazilian legislation establishes thin capitalisation rules to test the deductibility of interest incurred on loans with related persons abroad.

-The methodology is to compare the value of the debt linked to the entity's stockholder abroad to a certain fraction of the Brazilian entity's equity (debt to equity ratio).
-The debt-to-equity ratio is 2 to 1 for loans with related parties and 0.3 to 1 for loans taken from tax havens.
-If the entity verifies that the legal criteria for the deductibility of the interest expenses were not met, the entity will have to add back those costs to the income tax (IRPJ) and social contribution (CSLL) calculation bases.
+The methodology is to compare the value of the debt linked to the entity's stockholder abroad to a certain fraction of the Brazilian entity's equity (debt-to-equity ratio).
+The debt-to-equity ratio is 2:1 for loans with related parties and 0.3:1 for loans taken from tax havens.
+If the entity verifies that the legal criteria for the deductibility of the interest expenses were not met, the entity will have to add back those costs to the IRPJ and CSLL calculation bases.

 ii Deduction of finance costs